im-Nirvana/To-Do-List-in-python/README.md

 Again for the convenience of the user this function will also print the list of task available in the To Do List.csv sheet before hand, then the user can put in the task number for wich they need to edit the task details.
 After typing in the the task no., the code will ask the user updated details for the task such as :
-      TaskNo
+* TaskNo
-      TaskName
+* TaskName
-      TargetDate (Targetted date to achieve the task by user) TaskDate (Date oin which the task was created) PercentageAch (% of which task has been achieved) the code is using the index of the task no and then updating all the values of all the columns of the record at that particular index.
+* TargetDate (Targetted date to achieve the task by user)
+* TaskDate (Date oin which the task was created)
+* PercentageAch (% of which task has been achieved) The code is using the index of the task no and then updating all the values of all the columns of the record at that particular index.

 **4. Mark a task as complete**